onflow/flow-go/language.md

 }
 ```

-Fields are declared like variables and constants, however, they have no initial value.The initial values for fields are set in the initializer.
+Fields are declared like variables and constants, however, they have no initial value.
+The initial values for fields are set in the initializer.
 All fields **must** be initialized in the initializer.
-The initialier is declared using the `init` keyword.
+The initializer is declared using the `init` keyword.
 Just like a function, it takes parameters.
 However, it has no return type, i.e., it is always `Void`.
 The initializer always follows any fields.

 ```typescript
 // declare a token struct, which has a constant field